 Tom's Guide readers get 3 months free from ExpressVPN

 Sign up for 12 months of ExpressVPN and you'll get 49% off, plus a three free months of coverage.
 And don't forget, if you just want to give it a try with no obligation, there's a 30-day money back guarantee in place that you can rely upon without any quibbles.

-Surfshark vs Firefox VPN
+Surfshark vs Mozilla VPN

 Seeing as Mozilla’s browser is still a big hitter, many VPNs offer Firefox-compatible add-ons.
 Surfshark’s Firefox extension is one of the best, and fits nicely within the ecosystem.
-Again, we’d expect Firefox’s VPN to be incredibly well-integrated with its native browser, possibly offering dedicated functions not available in regular VPN extensions.
+Again, we’d expect any Mozilla VPN add-ons to be incredibly well-integrated with its native browser, possibly offering dedicated functions not available in regular VPN extensions.
 Another option here is the free Firefox Private Network, which is a good option for infrequent users.

 Get the best value VPN for less than $2 a month

 It's no secret that Surfshark offers incredible value.
-For less than $2 a month you can get a genuinely fully-featured VPN that does absolutely everything you want it to.
+For less than $2.50 a month you can get a genuinely fully-featured VPN that does absolutely everything you want it to.
 And if it's not for you?
 You've got 30 days to claim your money back.

-NordVPN vs Firefox VPN
+NordVPN vs Mozilla VPN

-A huge name in the VPN market, NordVPN has over 10 million customers a powerful suite of security-focused VPN clients and apps.
+A huge name in the VPN market, NordVPN has over 10 million customers and a powerful suite of security-focused VPN clients and apps.
 However, Mozilla has a good share of the browser market and prides itself on being a proponent of a safer, more secure internet, so it’s in a good position to get a foot in the door.